slackhq/circuit/docs/tutorial.md

 Under the hood, this instantiates the corresponding `Presenter` and `Ui` from the local `Circuit` instance and connects them together.
 All you need to do is pass in the `Screen` you want to render!

 This is the most basic way to render a `Screen`.
 These can be top-level UIs or nested within other UIs.
 You can even have multiple `CircuitContent` instances in the same composition.

-TODO need an example of managing state in the presenter

 ## Adding navigation to our app